roy-adler/telegram-channel-bot/TROUBLESHOOTING_GROUPS.md

 ### Step 2: Register users in the group
 1. In the group, have users type: `/register` to register themselves
-2. Then have them type: `/join welcome123` (or whatever the channel secret is)
+2. Then have them type: `/join general welcome123` (or whatever the channel name and secret are)
 3. The bot should respond with a success message
 4. Check if the user is authenticated by having them type: `/status`